 During the selection procedure you may be invited to an application interview at the university.
-This will take place approximately four weeks after the application deadline.
+This will take place in the 2nd and 3rd week after the application deadline.

-Please note: Invitations will be sent by email within three weeks after the application deadline.
+Please note: Invitations will be sent by email approximately one week after the application deadline.

 We are looking forward to your application and wish you all the best!

 The Master's programme in Architecture qualifies graduates for senior positions in architecture and planning offices, but also for professional fields in the public and private sector of client representation, for example at building authorities and building departments.
 In addition, the programme should entitle students to complete a legal traineeship in order to enter the higher service.
 Finally, graduates can also gain further qualifications by completing a doctorate.